 Will some states, like North Dakota, be holdouts for good?
 Will there be an effect, positive or negative, on public health from an uptick in marijuana use?
 Will medical marijuana replace more harmful opioid pain medications for sufferers of chronic and acute pain?

 Legal marijuana will become a larger issue in studies and other research as it continues to become legal in more states.
-Here at the Florida House Experience, we’ll be right there to study the effects on the health of our patients and society as a whole.
+Here at FHE Health, we’ll be right there to study the effects on the health of our patients and society as a whole.